Medical Card & GP Visit Card

 Medical Card Charges

-It has been necessary, since September 2011, for this practice to introduce a charge to medical card patients for the services listed below, which are not covered by the Medical Card contract between the Doctor and the Government.
+It has been necessary since September 2011, for this practice to introduce a charge to medical card patients or the services listed here, which are not covered by the Medical Card contract between the Doctor and the Government.

-Patients are entitled to and may choose to avail of some of these services through the HSE at another location e.g. bloods tests at the hospital.
+Patients are entitled to and may choose to avail of some of these services through the HSE at another location e.g, blood tests at the hospital.

 From July 1st 2015 children up to their 6th birthday can access GMS services free-at-the-point-of-service from the surgery.
-Parents must register their child and have a valid GP Visit card for their child to avail of this new service.
+Parents must egister their child and have a valid GP Visit Card for their child to avail of this service.

 This service includes routine consultations during surgery hours and out of hours.

-It does not cover health screening check-ups or administrative services such as certificates for travel, sport or school and repeat prescriptions.
+It does not cover health screening check-ups or administrative services such as certificates for travel, sport and repeat prescriptions.